mward19/pcp/README.md

  - The middle video is the "background" (not moving) component of the video.
  - The bottom video is the "foreground" (moving) component of the video.

+One can use such a decomposition in a number of ways.
+One is to detect and quantify motion, as depicted in the below video.

+<video src="walking movement demo.mp4" width="450" controls></video>

 I have yet to successfully apply this method to tomograms, but my advisor and I thought it was fascinating, so we feel like we succeeded anyway!
 If you would like to learn more details, read the longer summary below.

 # Longer summary